decor-discord/.github/GUIDELINES.md

-**Decoration Rules**
+# Guidelines

+## Decoration Rules

 1. No pornography, gore, etc (No NSFW). **Violating this rule will result in you being banned from creating new decorations.**
 2. No excessive flashing.
 3. No political content.
+4. Any text must be in English.
-4. **No re-uploaded Discord decorations.**
+5. **No re-uploaded Discord decorations.**
-4. **Must be decorative, not just a random picture.**
+6. **Must be decorative, not just a random image.**
+   - Must take advantage of the additional space provided by the avatar decoration without majorly obscuring the avatar itself.
+   - Decorations that consist of a random image in the corner of the avatar decoration are low quality/effort and will not be accepted.
-5. The Decor team reserves the right to deny decorations for any reason.
+7. The Decor team reserves the right to deny decorations for any reason.
-6. The Decor team also reserves the right to prevent you from creating decorations for violating the aforementioned rules.
+8. The Decor team also reserves the right to prevent you from creating decorations for violating the aforementioned rules.

-**Decoration Specs**
+## Decoration Specification

 Decorations are (A)PNG images that are square and 1.2x the size of your avatar.